xiangyuT/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/attestation/README.md

 # General Attestation Interface

-Support Grapmine, Occlum and SGX SDK.
+Support Gramine, Occlum and SGX SDK.

 ## Environment
 You should have an available attestation service to attest with.
-You can use `EHSMAttestationService` and configure eHSM-KMS according to [this link](https://github.com/intel-analytics/BigDL/tree/main/ppml/services/pccs-ehsm/kubernetes), or you can just use `DummyAttestationService` for debug.
+You can use `EHSMAttestationService` and configure eHSM-KMS according to [this link](https://github.com/intel-analytics/BigDL/tree/main/ppml/services/ehsm/kubernetes), or you can just use `DummyAttestationService` for debug.

 ### Bidirectional Attestation
 To enable bidirectional attestation, you also need SGX SDK to fulfill quote verification.
 Here is the guide to install SGX SDK with related libs.